-We’re almost at that time of year to make resolutions for 2019.
-The majority of my audience is focused on this:
+We’re almost at that time of year to make resolutions for the year ahead.
+The majority of my audience is focused on this.

-Doing what it takes to achieve the work-life synergy they want in 2019.
+Doing what it takes to achieve the work-life synergy they want next year.

 Because despite good intentions, we don’t always act on our goals.

 In a few short months, we’ll be at the time of year, most of us will have abandoned our resolutions…again.

 Until next year, when 60% of people who fail will make the same resolution all over again!
 Some of us will live on repeat with these resolutions 5 times before succeeding.

 Why?
 Because we’re biased when it comes to ourselves!